lucarossi9/in-context-learning/README.md

     unzip models.zip
     ```

-3. [Optional] If you plan to train, populate `conf/wandb.yaml` with the information regarding your wandb account.
+3. [Optional] If you plan to train, populate `conf/wandb.yaml` with the information regarding your wandb account. use the yaml files in the `conf` folder to select the task, the models and their parameters.

 ## Code structure
 * `src` - Folder containing the implementation.